ruddyscent/SC-Help-Converter/README.md

  * Enable the F1 keyboard shortcut.
  * Connect the 'Help' link at the upper right corner of the palette.
  * Apply the 'Document Center' stylesheet.
- * Remove the file extension at the window title bar.
  * Enable folder button of a cell.

 ## License